cvs-health/testilo/README.md

 - `timeLimit`: This specifies the maximum duration, in seconds, of a job.
 Testaro will abort jobs that are not completed within that time.
 - `deviceID`: This specifies the default device type of the job.
 - `browserID`: This specifies the default browser type (`'chromium'`, `'firefox'`, or `'webkit'`) of the job.
-- `creationTimeStamp`: Initially empty.
-In a job, it will get a value describing the time when the job was created.
-- `executionTimeStamp`: Initially empty.
-In a job, it will get a value describing the time before which the job must not be performed.
-- `sources`: Facts about the origin of jobs derived from the script.
-Except for the script ID, the properties of this object will become populated when the jobs are created.
+- `creationTimeStamp`, `executionTimeStamp`, and `sources`: These properties will have values assigned to them when jobs are created from the script, except for the `sources.script` property, which will preserve the ID of the script after the `id` property has been replaced with a job ID.
 - `acts`: an array of acts.

 In this example, the script contains 3 acts, of which the first is a placeholder.
 If the above batch were merged with this script, in each job the placeholder would be replaced with the acts in the `private` act group of a target.
 For example, the first act of the first job would launch a Chromium browser on a default device, navigate to the Acme login page, complete and submit the login form, wait for the account page to load, run the Axe tests, and then run the QualWeb tests.
 If the batch contained additional targets, additional jobs would be created, with the acts for each target specified by the `private` property of the `actGroups` object of that target.